Microquasar jet-cocoon systems as PeVatrons: Observed cosmic-ray spectrum on Earth

 \section{Observed cosmic-ray spectrum on Earth}

 In general, the propagation of CRs in our Galaxy can be described by the transport equation~\cite{1965P&SS...13....9P, Gaisser:2016uoy},

-where $N_i(E, \mathbf{x})$ is the number density per energy at position $\mathbf{x}$, the second and third term describes the time evolution of particle number density due to advection and spatial diffusion, respectively.
-The first term in the right-hand represents injection of particles of type $i$, and the second and last term accounts for the loss and gain processes.
-Here, the loss of nuclei of type $i$ caused by collisions and decay with a rate $p_i = v\rho/\lambda_i + 1/\gamma \tau_i$, where $\rho$ is the interstellar medium density, $\lambda_i$ is the mean free path of interactions when particle propagates inside Galaxy, $\tau_i$ is the decay time of particle of type $i$, and $\gamma$ is particle Lorentz factor.
-In this study, we employ a publicly available version of the {\sc DRAGON} code to propagate CRs from sources to Earth~\cite{Evoli:2016xgn}.
-The maximum value of Galactocentric radius is $R_G = 10 \rm~kpc$ and halo size is $H_G = 4\rm~kpc$.
+where $N_i(E, \mathbf{x})$ is the number density per energy at position $\mathbf{x}$, and the second and third terms on the left side describe the time evolution of the particle number density due to advection and spatial diffusion, respectively.
+The first term on the right side represents the injection of particles of type $i$, and the second and last terms account for the loss and gain processes.
+Here, the loss of nuclei of type $i$ caused by collisions and decay with a rate $p_i = v\rho/\lambda_i + 1/\gamma \tau_i$, where $\rho$ is the interstellar medium density, $\lambda_i$ is the mean free path of interactions when particle propagates inside the Galaxy, $\tau_i$ is the decay time of a particle of type $i$, and $\gamma$ is theparticle Lorentz factor.
+In this study, we employ a publicly available version of the \textsc{DRAGON} code to propagate CRs from sources to Earth~\cite{Evoli:2016xgn}.
+The maximum value of the galactocentric radius is $R_G = 10 \rm~kpc$ and the halo size is $H_G = 4\rm~kpc$.
 The spatial distribution of microquasars is unknown.
-For microquasars like SS 433 or Sgr V4641, it follows the distribution of massive stars, thus have similar spatial distribution with Galactic SNRs.
-For the source distribution, we adopt the Ferriere2001 model~\cite{Ferriere:2001rg}, based on the population studies on SNRs.
+High-Eddington ratio microquasars, including SS 433 or Sgr V4641, likely follow the distribution of massive stars, and thus, they have similar spatial distribution with Galactic SNRs.
+For the source distribution, we adopt the Ferriere2001 model~\cite{Ferriere:2001rg}, based on the population studies of SNRs.
 The spatial distribution of the diffusion coefficient is constant and parametrized as $D = 23.8 \times 10^{28} (\mathcal{R}/250\rm~GV)^\delta {\rm cm}^{2} {\rm~s}^{-1}$ with $\delta = 0.45$ for $\mathcal{R} < 250\rm~GV$, while $\delta = 1/3$ for $\mathcal{R}\geqslant 250\rm~GV$~\cite{Murase:2018utn, Kimura:2018ggg}.
-The chosen diffusion coefficient is determined by the observed Boron to Carbon (B/C) ratio.
+The chosen diffusion coefficient is determined by the observed boron to carbon (B/C) ratio~\cite{AMS:2016brs}.